UMMS-Biocore/bootcamp/session3/session3.md

 	$ module load samtools/1.9
 ```

-2. In addition to star index files, we will prepare the transcriptome for RSEM alignment.
+2. In addition to STAR index files, we will prepare the transcriptome for RSEM alignment.
 RSEM will align directly to the set of transcripts included (ucsc.gtf file).
 The transcript file was downloaded directly from the UCSC table browser and gene list is reduced for a faster creation.

-The command: rsem-prepare-reference --star --gtf ucsc.gtf mm10.fa rsem/mm10.rsem
+The command: `rsem-prepare-reference --star --gtf gtf_file genome_fasta_file index_prefix`

 |Arguments|Explanation|
 |---------|-----------|